 One focus in Uzbekistan has been the fight against corruption.
 In this regard, however, the necessary legal and administrative foundations must first be established.
 Implementation of this task has been extremely slow.
-President Mirziyoyev signed the country's first law on this issue, the Anti-Corruption Act, on 4 January 2017.
+President Mirziyoyev signed the country's first law on this issue, the Anti-Corruption Act, on January 4, 2017.
 This was followed by a five-year action plan covering the years 2017 through 2021, which included additional reform proposals for the public administration and the rule of law more generally.
-An anti-corruption program for 2017 - 2018 built further on these previous elements.
+An anti-corruption program for the 2017-2018 period built upon these previous elements.
 In May 2018, the president decreed that civil servants must disclose their income and assets on an annual basis, as is common practice in most other countries of the region.
-In addition, echoing policies in Azerbaijan and Kazakhstan, a "single window" for access to government services was introduced, with the goal of limiting contact with administrative staffers and thus reducing opportunities for bribery.
-Armenia is considerably farther along this path.
+In addition, echoing policies in Azerbaijan and Kazakhstan, a "single window" for access to government services was introduced with the goal of limiting contact with administrative staffers and reducing opportunities for bribery.
+Armenia is considerably further along this path.
 Here, discontent over the prevalence of corruption served as an important initial trigger for the mass protests.
 Thus, eliminating corruption proved to be a focus for the new government even during the transition phase.
-One of the tasks still outstanding is to engage in a detailed review of civil-servants' income declarations, and to pursue inconsistencies in a systematic way.
+One of the tasks still outstanding is to engage in a detailed review of civil servants' income declarations and to pursue inconsistencies in a systematic way.

 Kazakhstan has also paid particular attention to corruption.
-This involves President Nursultan Nazarbayev, whose term of office runs through March 2019, using countless speeches to lament the presence of this evil.
+This has involved the use by President Nursultan Nazarbayev, whose term in office runs through March 2019, of countless speeches to lament the presence of this evil.
 According to the country's national Anti-Corruption Agency, bribes alone annually cost the country \$3.7 billion.
-Apparently, the leadership fears not only for Kazakhstan's image, but also for the country's investment climate.
-The Anti-Corruption Agency of the Republic of Kazakhstan - the product of a series of institutional mutations, an anti-corruption law revised in 2015 and a 10-year National Anti-Corruption Strategy lasting through 2025 - currently creates the framework for anti-corruption work at the national level.
+The leadership is apparently worried not only about Kazakhstan's image, but also about the country's investment climate.
+The Anti-Corruption Agency of the Republic of Kazakhstan - the product of a series of institutional mutations, an anti-corruption law revised in 2015, and a 10-year National Anti-Corruption Strategy lasting through 2025 - currently creates the framework for anti-corruption work at the national level.
 At the regional and local levels, so-called public councils have been operational since 2016.
 These serve not only as forums for participation, but also as points of contact for the population to report incidents of office abuse and corruption.
-Even non-governmental organizations such as Transparency International enjoy generous support, up to the point of being staffed by former state corruption fighters.

 These measures are certainly suitable for curbing the culture of corruption.
-However, they do not address the systemic corruption produced by the paternalistic character of the regime.
+However, they do not address the systemic corruption resulting from the paternalistic character of the regime.
 Moreover, they are regularly instrumentalized for political purposes or are otherwise subject to political influence in the way they are implemented.
-For example, in March 2018, former economy minister, Kuandyk Bishimbayev, was sentenced to ten years in prison on charges of having embezzled \$3 million.
+For example, in March 2018, former Economy Minister Kuandyk Bishimbayev was sentenced to 10 years in prison on charges of having embezzled \$3 million.
 Since every representative of the political elite, without exception, can be confronted with allegations of corruption, the trigger compelling such action is and remains a political motive.
 A contrasting example can be seen in the case of the four Kazakh banks that had to be closed in 2017 and 2018 due to criminal lending activities, but which did not result in any legal proceedings against the well-connected owners.